yguel/ros2_in_practice/ROADMAP.rst

    #. moveit tutorial
    #. manipulation with moveit in simulation
    #. programmatically with moveit (stacking blocks)

+      #. how to make a robot angulate its end effector around a point
+      #. how to make a robot move its end effector in a straight line

    #. move the real robot (Franka or UR) just with the moveit GUI

 #.
 Perception, calibration, environment mapping